Alerts

 Webhook URL

-Webhook URL is the URL that WebGazer will send an HTTP request when there is a status update for the selected gazers and pulses.
+Webhook URL is the URL that WebGazer will send an HTTP request when there is a status update for the selected monitors.
 Its protocol can be HTTP or HTTPS.

 Anatomy of the webhook HTTP request